suiyanga/Non-Interactive-webpage--HTML-CSS-JS/README.md

 ## Usage

 To view the webpage, simply open the `index.html` file in a web browser.
-Since it's non-interactive, there are no further actions required.
+Since it's non-interactive, there are no further actions required or
 Type `http-server` on your terminal after opening the project folder on your IDE to view the webpage.

 ## Contributing